Million Dollar Spaghetti

 Sausage Mushroom Kale Hash

-After visiting a favorite local food truck the other day, and seeing (and tasting) how great the hash they made was, I decided to make a copycat version of the spring hash, a sausage mushroom kale hash.
+I was visiting a favorite local food truck of mine the other day.
+I love food trucks.
+This particular truck specializes in various hashes, something I hadn’t made or really not something I have often.
+Everything looked and tasted fantastic.
+I decided to make a copycat version of the spring hash, a sausage mushroom kale hash.
 My version is a little heavier on the sausage, but you can adjust it as you like.
 I also added a fried egg, but next time I’ll add a poached egg instead.

 Sausage Mushroom Kale Hash